Ben Jacobs (American football)

-Benjamin Jacobs (born April 17, 1988) is a former American football coach and former linebacker who is the assistant special teams coach for the Washington Commanders of the National Football League (NFL).
+Benjamin Jacobs (born April 17, 1988) is an American football coach and former linebacker who is the assistant special teams coach for the Cincinnati Bengals of the National Football League (NFL).
 He was signed by the Cleveland Browns as an undrafted free agent in 2011.
-Jacobs played college football for Fresno State, where he tied an NCAA record by forcing three fumbles in a single game.
+Jacobs played college football for the Fresno State Bulldogs, tying an NCAA record by forcing three fumbles in a single game.